 Two non-cumulative exams will cover material from assigned readings, lectures, guest speakers, and class discussions.
-The exams equally weighted (12.5% each toward course grade).
+The exams are equally weighted (12.5% each toward course grade).

-- All exams will be administered on e-Learning.
-The exams will be made available on the for two days due by the deadline at 11:59 p.m.
-The exams will be timed, but you will be able to use notes.
+- All exams are administered on e-Learning.
+The exams will be made available for two days, due by the deadline at 11:59 p.m.
+The exams are timed, but you may use notes in your preferred format.
 You must complete the exam by the end of the open period.
 No proctoring service is used. - Exams must be taken at the scheduled time; there will be no makeup exams.
 Exceptions will be made only in the case of incapacitating illness or other university-approved absence.
-In such cases, you must provide Dr. Bogart with written documentation from an appropriate authority at least 24 hours before the exam or as soon as possible thereafter. - DRC (Disability Resource Center) student accommodations should be provided to the instructor by the end of the first month of term (or soon after accommodation is provided from DRC) and a one-on-one meeting is recommended.
+In such cases, you must provide the instructor with written documentation from an appropriate authority at least 24 hours before the exam or as soon as possible thereafter. - DRC (Disability Resource Center) student accommodations should be provided to the instructor by the end of the first month of term (or soon after accommodation is provided from DRC) and a one-on-one meeting is recommended.